nystudio107/craft-imageoptimize/README.md

 The `optimizedImages` object that is returned to you can be used in your templates as described in the *Displaying images on the frontend* section.

-**N.B.:** Because they are lengthy operations, by default the generation of the dominant color palette and the generation of the placeholder silhouette are off by default.
-You can enable them via additional parameters passed down to `craft.imageOptimize.createOptimizedImages`:
+**N.B.:** Because they are lengthy operations, by default the generation of the dominant color palette and the generation of the placeholder silhouette are off.
+You can enable them via an additional parameter passed down to `craft.imageOptimize.createOptimizedImages`:

 ```
 {% set optimzedImages = craft.imageOptimize.createOptimizedImages(